facultyofmusic/makinggames/README.md

 You should be opening it with Visual Studio.
 If youo are not, you either should do more research or tell your school to stop hiding dreamspark from their students.

+###An explaination of what's here:
+In your solution explorer  (the window that's to the right of your editor window after you open the solution) are a few folders.

+-The Assets folder contains material to be used by microsoft to make your app purrty.
+Logo, label, etc.
+-The Content folder is where you will put your game resources; such as images, sound effects, etc.  Try to stick to this convention.
+It's a nice one.
+-The code is put directly under the ```ExampleGame1``` project folder for your convenience.

+####Try it.
+Unlike you it doesn't bite.
+Open the ```GameMain.cs``` file.
+This is where the game is for now.
+This is a simple game, so all the stuff is contained in this file for now.
+Run the game.
+Try to figure out what everything is doing.
+Try to change stuff around.

+####Protip:
+If your computer can handle it without smoking, run the game in a simulator.
+This way you can actually see the output as you click and stuff on the screen.

+THAT"S ALL!
+MORE WILL BE ADDED LATER.  (oh so you saw that double quote huh? yeah I did that on purpose.s)